marckysharky/curriculum_vitae/cv.md

 ### Lonely Planet (Travel Publisher) - Software Developer
 From Sept 2011 to Aug 2014 (3 years)

-Part of a growing team, developing new applications in multiple languages, and improving the company's web products.
-Taking requirements from the start of an idea and developing all aspects through to delivery.
+Part of a growing team, taking requirements from the start of an idea and developing all aspects through to delivery.
+Integrating new practices to the company's software delivery processes, including continuous integration, continuous deployment, and infrastructure as code.

 Projects include:

-* Hosted to Cloud migration of .com and business products
+* Migration of Lonely Planet dot com infrastructure from on-premises hosting to Cloud (Amazon Web Services)
 * Full stack re-engineering of business platform
 * Development of company "DevOps" culture and "Infrastructure as Code" policies